Agnibh/Go-Chase-It-/README.md

 <img src="robot.gif"/>

 Designed a simple robot with differential drive, lidar, and camera.
-Added nodes to process images from camera sensor and drive the robot to chase a spherical ball.
+Added nodes to process images from camera sensor and drive the robot to chase a white ball.

 ## Dependencies for Running Locally
 * cmake >= 3.7